Songfacts®: You can leave comments about the song at the bottom of the page.

 In 1971, Johnny Got His Gun was made into a movie which was directed by Trumbo.
 The video for the song uses images and monologues from that movie.

-This was the first single released by the band to feature bassist Jason Newsted.
-He continued playing with Metallica until 2001.
+This was the first single released by the band to feature bassist Jason Newsted, who continued playing with Metallica until 2001.
+You have to listen very carefully to hear his playing, however, since the bass was buried in the mix.

 Metallica performed this at the Grammy awards in 1989.
 This was the first year a Grammy was awarded for Hard Rock/Metal Performance, and it went to Jethro Tull.
 This was a bit of a joke, since few people consider Jethro Tull to be Hard Rock or Heavy Metal.
 The next year, this won the award for Best Metal Performance and the year after, Metallica won again for "Stone Cold Crazy."